Allen B. DuMont: Early life

 DuMont was born in Brooklyn, New York City, the son of Lillian Felton (Balcom) and William Henry Beaman DuMont.
 At the age of 10, he was stricken with polio and was quarantined at his family's Eastern Parkway apartment for nearly a year.
 During his quarantine, his father brought home books and magazines for the young DuMont to read while bedridden.
-At this time, DuMont developed an interest in science, specifically wireless radio communication, and taught himself Morse code.
+DuMont developed an interest in science, wireless radio communication, and taught himself Morse code.

-His father bought him a crystal radio receiver, which he assembled, took apart, reassembled and rebuilt several times.
+His father bought him a crystal radio receiver which he assembled, took apart, reassembled and rebuilt several times.
 He improved his set each time he rebuilt it and later built a transmitter, while his father obtained the landlord's permission to erect a 30 ft transceiving antenna on the roof.

 While recuperating from polio, DuMont was advised to swim to regain the use of his legs.
 In 1914, the family moved to Montclair, New Jersey, where there was an indoor year-round pool available at the local YMCA.
 He graduated from Montclair High School in 1919, and went to Rensselaer Polytechnic Institute in Troy, New York, where he was part of the Alpha chapter of the Theta Xi fraternity.